-The Issuer is seeking to rely more on debt to finance its development.
-This method of financing may not be available under satisfactory conditions.
+Indebtedness as a method of financing may not be available under satisfactory conditions.
 In particular, this would be the case in the event of a crisis in capital or debt markets, of rising interest rates, of a deterioration of the Issuer's debt rating, of a change in its activity, financial structure, or ownership structure.
 Decisions of the French government could also have an effect on the perception of investors or lenders of the Issuer's solvency or the attractiveness of an investment in the Issuer's debt.